-The appellant is a MassHealth member who was represented at hearing by her parents, who testified telephonically.
-The MassHealth representative, an orthodontist consultant with DentaQuest (the contracted agent of MassHealth that makes the dental prior authorization determinations), testified by telephone that the appellant's orthodontist, Dr. Sonam Sheth, submitted a PA request for comprehensive orthodontic treatment for the appellant on or about February 17, 2022.
+The appellant is an MassHealth member who was represented at hearing by his mother, who testified telephonically.
+The MassHealth representative, an orthodontist consultant with DentaQuest (the contracted agent of MassHealth that makes the dental prior authorization determinations), testified that the appellant's orthodontist, Dr. Sonam Sheth, submitted a PA request for comprehensive orthodontic treatment for the appellant on or about March 15, 2022.
 Dr. Sheth completed an Orthodontics Prior Authorization Form and a MassHealth Handicapping Labio-Lingual Deviations (HLD) Form, submitting these to DentaQuest, along with photographs of the appellant's face and teeth, and two radiographs (Exh.
 3).